University of New South Wales: Student projects

+Athletics

+The University has a soccer team, USNW FC.

 UNSW College

 UNSW College, also known as UNSW Global "UNSW Global Pty Limited", is a not-for-profit provider of education, training and consulting services and a wholly owned enterprise of the University of New South Wales.
 It provides exams for students in Australia, New Zealand, Singapore, Brunei, Malaysia, South Africa, Indonesia, Hong Kong, India and the Pacific region.
 It caters to students from year 3 (Australia) through year 12, examining skills in English, mathematics, science, computers, writing and spelling.
 It is a wholly owned non-profit subsidiary of UNSW.